Bad Dreams (film): Plot

-Ed and Connie, patients who are lovers, are later killed by walking together into the blades of an industrial fan in the utility room of the hospital, which Cynthia also attributes to Harris.
-She believes Harris has come back from the dead to kill those around her.
+Ed and Connie, patients who are lovers, are later killed by walking together into the blades of an industrial fan in the utility room of the hospital.
 Ralph Pesco, a troubled masochist patient with a tendency for violent outbursts, becomes enamored with Cynthia; finding himself on the edge after the deaths of his fellow members in the group, he knocks down a policeman who was watching him, and goes to talk to Cynthia, who was spending the night with Dr. Karmen in order to feel safe.
 When he is distracted, Ralph and Cynthia take an elevator to the basement of the hospital.
-There, during an apparent episode of psychosis and violence, he commits suicide by stabbing himself multiple times in the abdomen.
+There, during an apparent episode of psychosis and violence, he commits suicide by stabbing himself multiple times.